catherinearnett/synth-pile/README.md

 ```

 A HuggingFace token with access to the Common Pile datasets is required.
 Set it as `HF_login_synth` in your environment before running.
+This script uses Gemma 3 1B, which has gated access.
+The Hugging Face account that is used to generate the API key must have been granted access to the model.

 ```bash
 python synthethic_test.py